Mike Ford (rugby): Oldham (rugby league)

+After Oldham's defeat to London Broncos on 1 February 2026, Ford announced his immediate departure from the club stating "it has become clear that the direction of travel of the club is not something that I feel I can be a part of."

 Executive career

 In 2023, Ford led a consortium that purchased his hometown team, Oldham R.L.F.C., and acted as interim head coach until the end of that season.
-As of September 2025, he is the club's Managing Director.
+From September 2025 to February 2026 he was the club's Managing Director.